Surviving A Thunderstorm: What’s The Safest Clothing And Body Posture To Survive A Lightning Strike?

 The Federal Emergency Management Agency (FEMA) recommends that people follow the 30/30 rule when a thunderstorm is approaching.

-However, bear in mind that transitory structures like sheds, dugouts, or bus shelters do not offer tangible protection against lightning strikes.
-Instead, find a substantial robust building with wiring and plumbing that will divert and channel electrons in the case of a strike.
+Keep in mind that sheds, dugouts, or bus shelters do not provide adequate protection against lightning strikes.
+Instead, find a sturdy building with wiring and plumbing that can divert and channel electrons in case of a strike.

-If you’re caught in a jungle and can’t find a tangible structure to take shelter in, try to huddle inside a dense population of small-sized trees.
-Remember, tall trees are more likely to be hit by lightning and may even explode!
+If you’re in a jungle and can’t find a sturdy building, try to find a dense population of small trees to huddle under.
+Avoid tall trees, as they are more likely to be hit by lightning and can even explode!

-Once at home or safe indoors, do not use your telephone.
-If the telephone line is struck by lightning outside, there is a theoretical possibility of the current traveling through the same line right to your telephone.
+Once you’re safe indoors, avoid using the telephone.
+If the telephone line is struck by lightning, the current could travel through the same line to your phone.

-The bottom line is not to take any chances with a lancing bolt of lightning.
-The odds of being struck may be one in a million, but it’s better not to be that one.
-Stay at home during thunderstorms and enjoy the remarkable display of nature’s fury from a safe distance!
+In short, don’t take any chances with lightning.
+While the odds of being struck are low, it’s better to be safe than sorry.
+Stay indoors during thunderstorms and enjoy the show from a safe distance!

 Also Read: Since A Car Has Rubber Tires, Are You Safe Inside During A Lightning Storm?